mm318/kompute/README.md

 Running the unit tests has been significantly simplified for contributors.

-The tests run on CPU, and can be triggered using the ACT command line interface (https://github.com/nektos/act) - once you install the command line (And start the Docker daemon) you just have to type:
+The tests run on CPU, and can be triggered using `zig`:

 ```
-$ act
+$ zig build test

-[Python Tests/python-tests] 🚀  Start image=axsauze/kompute-builder:0.2
-[C++ Tests/cpp-tests      ] 🚀  Start image=axsauze/kompute-builder:0.2
-[C++ Tests/cpp-tests      ]   🐳  docker run image=axsauze/kompute-builder:0.2 entrypoint=["/usr/bin/tail" "-f" "/dev/null"] cmd=[]
-[Python Tests/python-tests]   🐳  docker run image=axsauze/kompute-builder:0.2 entrypoint=["/usr/bin/tail" "-f" "/dev/null"] cmd=[]
 ...
 ```

-The repository contains unit tests for the C++ and Python code, and can be found under the `test/` and `python/test` folder.
+The repository contains unit tests for the C++ code, and can be found under the `test/` folder.

 The tests are currently run through the CI using Github Actions.
 It uses the images found in `docker-builders/`.